vijaynaik1117/opella-devops-challenge/README.md

   - Include a virtual machine and one other resources (your choice—think about what’s useful in a dev setup).
   - Name and label resources to make the environment and region clear.
   - Avoid repeating values—how can you make this flexible?
+  - How might you label resources for better tracking?
+How would you enforce this?
   - What outputs might be useful and why?
   - Bonus points if you build a GitHub pipeline and explain the release lifecycle.